Azure/azure-powershell/src/KeyVault/KeyVault/help/Remove-AzKeyVaultAccessPolicy.md

 ```

 ### -ObjectId
-Specifies the object ID of the user or service principal in Azure Active Directory for which to remove permissions.
+Specifies the object ID of the user or service principal in Microsoft Entra ID for which to remove permissions.

 ```yaml
 Type: System.String